Ishaan-19022006/smtcoq/examples/debuggerIshaan/Help.md

 contains a list at element `0`, one at element `1`, etc.
 The above array has only a 0th element - `0%int63` indicates index `0` of the array and `(4%int63 :: nil)` indicates the list element at this index.
-This is just a special way of representing lists.
+This is a special way of representing lists.
 First of all, all `%int63` should be ignored while parsing.
 Coq represents a list `[x; y; z]` as `(x :: y :: z :: nil)`.
 We will represent lists inside `[]` and separate the elements